bycoffe/campfin-linker/README.md

     python link.py

 After the script finishes, the 30,000 contributions you imported are linked to canonical individuals.
-You'll see that the *individual_contributions* table has 30,000 records, while the *individuals* table has roughly 26,000.
+You'll see that the *individual_contributions_2014* table has 30,000 records, while the *individuals* table has roughly 26,000.
 The difference in the sizes of those tables represent multiple contributions by a person.
 Each contribution record is linked to a canonical individual by the *canonical_id* field.